Animal Emergency & Specialty Center - Parker (AESC)

 If your pet is hospitalized, your veterinarian will receive regular updates with any diagnostics and treatments as well as your pet's progress.
 If your veterinarian calls the hospital, they will speak to the veterinarian taking care of your pet.

 Your pet will be under the care of one of our specialists during the day and an experienced ER veterinarian overnight.
 A specialist is normally available via phone when they aren’t in the hospital.
-Your pet will the housed in the ICU or the intermediate ward.
+Your pet will the housed or the intermediate ward.
 We have several large runs for bigger dogs and smaller kennels for cats and our smaller dogs.
 We also have a cat ward available for our nervous or shy feline patients.

 Dogs will have a comfy bed and free choice water (unless it is not allowed for medical reasons).
 They will be taken outside to our backyard every six hours, if not more often.
 If they are unable to walk, we will do our absolute best to make sure they get some outside time every day.
 If you visit, you are encouraged to take your pet outside as well.
 We have both canned and dry food available.
 If your pet requires a special diet, please let us know so we do not inadvertently feed something they shouldn’t have.
 Belly rubs are freely administered along with frequent reassurances they are a good dog.